did-app/did-ruby/README.md

 ### Go Passwordless with [trykno.com](https://trykno.com)

-Use the Kno service for passwordless authentication, it handles sending emails so you don't have too.
+Use the Kno service for passwordless authentication, it handles sending emails so you don't have to.
-It also allows users to set up device based authentication so they don't have to wait for any email, after the first.
+It also allows users to set up device-based authentication so they don't have to wait for any email (after the first).

 ## Installation